 West Branch Sacandaga Gorge is a 14 mile point-to-point trail located near Wells, New York that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

 Two eddies, 5 waterfalls, 200 foot gorge and a ravine Best kept secret in the Southern Adirondacks.
 There are 5 Waterfalls and two eddys.
 Once across Hamilton Pond Stream it is fishermans paths and Bushwhacking or rock hopping.
 In early spring one must go along the top of the gorge.
 Best time is from may through November.
 At the first falls there is a climb up over some big boulders.
 Fording both Hamilton Pond Stream and Piseco Outlet mey require getting wet up to the thighs in certain seasons.
 There is a beautiful camping spot at the forth falls.
 A "poorly maintained trail" only because it is either rock hopping if the river is low enough, or a good deal of bushwhacking.

 Pull into the whitehouse parking lot and enter on the left side; once in the woods stay to the right of the register, when you get to the fork where it splits to the NPT, stay left (but not to Mud Lake) there is no sign.
 Being that this trail is so lightly traveled, it's easy to get off so you MUST mark it somehow.
 I hiked this in the fall and the trail was covered in leaves, putting us into a predicament for a few minutes.. absolutely gorgeous and serene though.
 It's about a 2 mile walk to the first river crossing, and we were not well equipped to cross it (it appears as though you have no choice but to get wet).
 No waterfalls for us, but still beautiful...
 Just be very careful and trace your steps